couchbase/cbft/DESIGN.md

 ### -server=127.0.0.1:8091

-This is ADDR:PORT of the REST API of the couchbase ns-server that cbft will use by default for its data source (i.e., the default container of buckets).
+This is the ADDR:PORT of the REST API of the couchbase ns-server that cbft will use by default for its data source (i.e., the default container of buckets).

 ### -bindHttp=0.0.0.0:9110